-This is a guest post by Mikael Hellgren, a consultant at Kentor.
+This is a guest post on the topic “Quality Assurance vs Quality Control” by Mikael Hellgren, a consultant at Kentor.

 As a consultant, I come in contact with many companies with different challenges within the area of tests and requirements.
 Still many of them do share one very interesting and exciting challenge, namely to structurally work with continuous improvements of their quality processes.